Magnetic field induced anomalous distribution of particles: Noise induced transition in a fluctuating magnetic field driven harmonic oscillator: a special signature of the field with a new mechanism

 Decomposing it time dependence of $x(t)$ and $y(t)$ can be read as

 and

 Now one can check easily that the above relations reduce to the expected results i.e., the simple harmonic motion at the limit $\Omega_0=0.0$.
 But in the presence of a magnetic field $x(t)$ as well as $y(t)$ are composed of two vibrational modes with angular frequencies, $\omega_1=\sqrt{\omega^2+\Omega_0^2/4}+\Omega_0/2$ and $\omega_2=\sqrt{\omega^2+\Omega_0^2/4}-\Omega_0/2$ respectively.
 Thus if the field strength is sufficiently large such that the harmonic force seems to be very weak then the high frequency mode approaches a cyclotron motion and the other one may behave as like a free particle one.
 Both the modes may be important to appear the noise induced transition in a linear stochastic system.
-The low frequency mode makes the induced electric field significant at relatively large strength of the fluctuating magnetic field.
-Then the motion at steady state seems to be like cyclotron one as implied by the high frequency mode.
-It might be apparent in panel (e) of Fig.1.
-In other words, if the fluctuating magnetic as well as induced electric fields are weak then the stationary distribution of particles may be close to the equilibrium one with a maximum at the origin (as shown in panel (a) of Fig.1) corresponding to a stable fixed point.
+The low frequency mode makes the induced electric field significant at a relatively large strength of the fluctuating magnetic field.
+Then the motion at a steady state seems to be like a cyclotron one as implied by the high frequency mode.
+It might be apparent in panel (e) of Fig.~1.
+In other words, if the fluctuating magnetic, as well as induced electric fields, are weak then the stationary distribution of particles may be close to the equilibrium one with a maximum at the origin (as shown in panel (a) of Fig.~1) corresponding to a stable fixed point.
 An interim situation may be like panel (c) in the same figure.
 This explanation implies that at relatively low strength of the time independent magnetic field or high frequency of the harmonic oscillator, the distribution of particles may be like the Boltzmann type.
-Thus Fig.4 might be the justification of the explanation.
-At the same time one may not expect the noise induced transition for dynamics which are described by Eqs. (\ref{ad1}-\ref{ad2}) and (\ref{ad3}), respectively.
-Thus the noise induced transition in a linear stochastic system may be a unique signature of the magnetic field.
+Thus Fig.~4 might be the justification of the explanation.
+At the same time, one may not expect the noise induced transition for dynamics which are described by Eqs. (\ref{ad1}-\ref{ad2}) and (\ref{ad3}), respectively.
+Thus the noise induced transition in a linear stochastic system (where both the deterministic and the stochastic parts are linear functions of system's phase space variables) may be a unique signature of the magnetic field with a new mechanism.